Roethlisberger rallies Steelers to 20-17 win at Indianapolis

 Steelers: Starting safety Mike Mitchell left on a cart with an injured right ankle and did not return.
 Cornerback Joe Haden left in the first half with a left leg injury and was on crutches on the sideline late in the game.
 Linebacker James Harrison missed the game with a back injury.

-Colts: Cornerback Kenny Moore left in the third quarter with a concussion and tight end Darnell Daniels and linebacker Darnell Sankey both left with hamstring injuries in the fourth quarter.
+Colts: Brissett did not come to the podium after the game because he developed concussion-like symptoms, the Colts said.
+There was no other immediate update.
+Cornerback Kenny Moore left in the third quarter with a concussion and tight end Darnell Daniels and linebacker Darnell Sankey both left with hamstring injuries in the fourth quarter.
 None of the three returned.

 UP NEXT